 The Research and Scholarship Committee will work in conjunction with the Office of Research and Scholarship to promote the research and scholarly environment at the University of New England, thereby enhancing each faculty member's opportunities to achieve reappointment, promotion, and tenure.
 The Research and Scholarship Committee also is responsible for reviewing and providing feedback to the Vice President for Research and Scholarship intramurally funded proposals supported by that office.
-The Vice President for Research and Scholarship or his/her designee is an ex officio member of this committee.
+Ex officio members include the Associate Provost for Research and Scholarship (or designee) and the chairs of comparable committees in each college.